 Griddles are a versatile, workhorse piece of equipment, found on most cook lines.
-Griddles that have earned the ENERGY STAR are approximately 10 percent more energy efficient than standard mod Variations in efficiency, production capacity, and temperature uniformit make it important to choose wisely
+Griddles that have earned the ENERGY STAR are approximately than standard models.
+Variations in efficiency, production capacity, and temperature uniformity make it important to choose wisely when shopping for a griddle.